 Normally student complaints about courses, grades, and related matters are brought to the attention of individual faculty members.
 In receiving such complaints, faculty should treat students with respect regardless of the apparent merit of the complaint and provide a considered response.
 When students bring complaints about courses and instructors to the Chair, the Chair will first ascertain whether or not the student requires confidentiality.
 If confidentiality is not required, the Chair will investigate the matter as fully and fairly as possible and provide a response to the student and any affected faculty.
-If confidentiality is required, the Chair will explain that it is not possible to fully investigate a complaint in such circumstances and will advise the student(s) on options to pursue without prejudice as to whether the complaint is valid or not.
+If confidentiality is not possible to fully investigate a complaint in such circumstances and will advise the student(s) on options to pursue without prejudice as to whether the complaint is valid or not.
 See Faculty Rule 3335-8-23.